2026-05-26 16:30:26 | EST

 US Stock Market Overview

-S&P 500 Tech Rally - institutional accumulation, inflows, and hedge fund activity.
+S&P 500 Tech Rally - reflects real-time market developments shaping trading activity and financial outlook.
 The S&P 500 advanced 0.61% to close at 7519.12, driven by a powerful technology sector rally that added 2.6%.
 The Nasdaq Composite gained 1.19%, outperforming the broader market, while the Dow Jones Industrial Average slipped 0.23%.
 Sector performance was mixed, with energy and consumer staples dragging on sentiment.

 Market Drivers